pgbouncer/pgbouncer/doc/usage.rst

 wait_us
     Microsecond part of the current waiting time.

+close_needed
+    1 if the connection will be closed as soon as possible, because a configuration file reload or DNS update changed the connection information.

 ptr
     Address of internal object for this connection.
     Used as unique ID.